E. W. Royce

-Edward William Royce (11 August 1841 – 24 January 1926) was a British actor, singer and dancer noted for playing in Victorian burlesque at London's Gaiety Theatre, usually alongside Nelly Farren, Edward O'Connor Terry and Kate Vaughan until 1882.
+Edward William Royce (11 August 1841 – 24 January 1926), born Edward William Reddall, was a British actor, singer and dancer noted for playing in Victorian burlesque at London's Gaiety Theatre, usually alongside Nelly Farren, Edward O'Connor Terry and Kate Vaughan until 1882.
 His theatrical career spanned five decades, from 1860 to 1908.
+His son was the director Edward Royce.

 Early life and career

 Royce was born as Edward William Reddall in Eversholt, Bedfordshire, in 1841, the younger of two sons born to Charlotte née Ayres (born 1801) and James Reddall (born 1805), a commercial traveller.
 His acting career began in 1860 when he made his début at the Theatre Royal, Covent Garden as a dancer in Un ballo in maschera.
 In 1870 at York he married Emily Watson (born 1850), and with her had a son, James William Royce Reddall (1870–1964), who later performed and choreographed as E. W. Royce, Jr. Emily presumably died in childbirth or soon afterwards, and in 1873, listed as a widower and a comedian, at Lambeth he married Marie Wood Smithers (1855–1932), an actress and singer and later a teacher of stage dancing.
 With her he had six more children: Marie Elizabeth (1874–1957); Louisa Caroline (1875–1953); Edward Alphonse (born 1878); Elizabeth Charlotte (born 1880); Albert Edward Ambrose (born 1885) and Florence Victoria (born 1887).
 His daughters Louisa, Elizabeth and Florence became stage dancers, using the stage name Royce.

 Among his many early parts was the title role in W. S. Gilbert's farcical comedy Tom Cobb at the St James's Theatre (1875).
 Joining the theatrical company of Selina Dolaro, then under the joint management of Richard D'Oyly Carte and George Dolby, he appeared as Ulric in The Duke's Daughter (1876) and was Job Wort in Tom Taylor's one-act farce A Blighted Being, variously at the Royalty Theatre, the Globe Theatre and the Charing Cross Theatre (January–March 1876).